 Any real-time executive must provide a mechanism for quick response to externally generated interrupts to satisfy the critical time constraints of the application.
-The interrupt manager provides this mechanism for RTEMS.
+The Interrupt Manager provides this mechanism for RTEMS.
 This manager permits quick interrupt response times by providing the critical ability to alter task execution which allows a task to be preempted upon exit from an ISR.
-The interrupt manager includes the following directive:
+The directives provided by the Interrupt Manager are: